onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/11_Modifying a User Provided Service.md

-#### Modifying a User Provided Service
+#### Modifying a user-provided service

-Now, let's say that you need to modify the user provided service with a new key to specify the port:
+Now, let's say you need to modify the user-provided service with a new key to specify the port:

 ```sh
 cf uups my-fictional-service -p '{"host":"the-db-host","db_name":"the-db-name","username":"the-user-name","password":"the-super-secret-user-password","db_port":"3306"}'